chuyencungcap/open-api-docs/source/includes/_api_guides.md

 ]
 ```
 * visit category detail to see its attributes like this : [https://api.tiki.vn/integration/v1/categories/20768](https://api.tiki.vn/integration/v1/categories/20768)
 * each category have some required attribute like `brand` .
 You have to complete this field base on our example .
-The last choice if you still not have any idea , you can fill some dummy data like "updating" because your product request will be reviewed by TIKI content
+The last choice if you still not have any idea , you can fill some dummy data like `updating` because your product request will be reviewed by TIKI content
 * if you can't find some important attribute in your side but TIKI don't have, please contact TIKI supporter , we will add them into the list while we developing **create attribute endpoint**

-### 3. Choose your inventory_type from here then ask TIKI supporter to get your supplier
+### 3. Choose your inventory_type from [here](#list-inventory-type) then ask TIKI supporter to get your supplier
 ### 4. [Create product via endpoint](#create-product) .
-There are some important point need to focus please visit TIKI product structure for more detail :
+There are some important point need to focus please visit [TIKI product structure](#tiki-product-structure) for more detail :

 ```json
  {